Kylie Sayce NP

 • Possible triggers

-The goal is not simply to repeat the same treatment but to understand why symptoms are occurring.
+The goal is not simply to repeat the same treatment, but to better understand why symptoms are occurring and what factors may be contributing.

 The Bottom Line

-A thorough assessment considers the whole clinical picture — not just a single test result.
+A thorough assessment considers the whole clinical picture rather than relying on a single test result alone.

 How I Can Help